-The contents of the shipment cannot be damaged or accessed without damage to the outer packaging, so the outer packaging of the shipment is extremely important.
+The contents of the parcel cannot be damaged or accessed without damage to the outer packaging, therefore, the outer packaging of the parcel is extremely important.

-- Pack all single items into one package;
+- Pack all individual items in one package;

 - No additional items may be attached to the outer packaging;

-- The outer and inner packaging must ensure the safe transportation of the contents of the shipment:
+- The outer and inner packaging must ensure safe transportation of the contents of the parcel:

-- if the shipment is transported in any position;
+- if the parcel is transported in any position, tumbled, shaken or pushed;

-- if during automatic sorting, the package falls from a height of 100 cm;
+- if, during automatic sorting, the parcel falls from a height of 100 cm;

-- if 4-5 other packages of the same weight were placed on top of the package during transportation (in this case, packages whose contents are packed in boxes that are too large or too small are particularly vulnerable.
-Accordingly, the box may be crushed or opened).
+- if, during transportation, parcels with the weight 4-5 times higher than its own weight will be placed on the parcel (in this case, parcels with contents that are packed in boxes that are too large or too small are particularly vulnerable.
+Accordingly, the box may be crushed or opened);

-- It is advisable to always use new, high-quality, corrugated cardboard boxes.
-Fragile or heavy items are recommended to be packed in even 2-3 layers of cardboard.
+- It is advisable to always use new, high-quality, corrugated double or triple wall cardboard boxes.
+Use triple wall cardboard boxes for heavy items.

-- Various films, paper or materials are not considered strong outer packaging;
+- Various films, paper or materials are not considered a strong outer packaging;

-- The inner packaging must ensure the stability of the shipment during transportation;
+- The inner packaging must ensure the stability of the parcel during transportation;

-- The inner packaging should be used so that it completely fills the free space inside the box (use bubble wrap, corrugated cardboard, paper, etc.)
+- The inner packaging should be used in such a way that it completely fills the free space inside the box, the contents should not be in contact with the outer packaging (use bubble wrap, polystyrene foam, special granules, corrugated cardboard chips, etc. as a filling).

 Liquids and powders

-- When packaging sharp objects, consider the safety of other parcels: the packaging material must be strong enough to keep the objects securely inside the packaging and prevent them from cutting it open.
-Sharp edges must be covered with protectors, e.g. a plastic or wooden protector.
+When packing sharp items, it is important to consider the safety of other parcels: the packaging materials must be strong enough to hold the items inside the box and prevent from cutting the box.
+Sharp edges must be wrapped in protective materials, e.g., plastic or wooden protection.

 - Old barcodes that may hinder automatic parcel sorting and cause delays in delivery must be removed from the packaging;